nebulasio/nebdocs/docs/go-nebulas/testnet.md

-# How to Join Nebulas Testnet
+# How to Join the Nebulas Testnet

 ## Introduction

 We are glad to release the Nebulas Testnet.
 It simulates the Nebulas network and NVM, and allows developers to interact with Nebulas without paying the cost of gas.

 > [https://github.com/nebulasio/go-nebulas/tree/testnet](https://github.com/nebulasio/go-nebulas/tree/testnet)